onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "You don't understand anything until you learn it more than one way." - [Marvin Minsky](https://www.azquotes.com/quote/526097)

 > "One can acquire certainty only by amputating inquiry." - [Marvin Minsky](https://www.azquotes.com/quote/1405335)

+> "The task of universal pragmatics is to identify and reconstruct universal conditions of possible mutual understanding." - [Jürgen Habermas](https://www.azquotes.com/quote/1108143)

 > "The secret of what anything means to us depends on how we've connected it to all the other things we know.
 That's why it's almost always wrong to seek the "real meaning" of anything.
 A thing with just one meaning has scarcely any meaning at all." - [Marvin Minsky](https://www.azquotes.com/quote/1461405)